adv68/GVSU-CIS350-Team_Stonks/docs/software_requirements_specification.md

     1. The web console shall load in a reasonable amount of time (1-2 seconds max).
     2. The web console shall have an intuitive UI.
     3. The web console shall be visually appealing.
+    4. The web console shall be behind a login page.
 2. Stock Ticker Display Feature - The disply output of the stock data
     1. The stock ticker shall update within 5 seconds.
     2. The stock ticker shall be color-coded based on whether the stock price is up or down.